Bandon (UK Parliament constituency): History

-Parliamentary constituency

-Before 1832 the Parliamentary franchise for this constituency was extremely restricted.
+Before the Representation of the People (Ireland) Act 1832, the parliamentary franchise for this constituency was extremely restricted.
 Only the provost (who was the returning officer for the borough) and the twelve burgesses were enfranchised.
 The population of the town, in 1821, was 10,179.
 All the elections in this period were unopposed returns; except for one election in 1831, where only ten voters participated and eleven votes were cast (including the returning officer's casting vote).

 Stooks Smith gives an account of this contested election.
 It was the second by-election of 1831.
 As his book is out of copyright, the whole passage is set out below.

-The franchise was expanded in 1832 because of the Great Reform Act, when the £10 householders were added to the electorate and the registration of voters was introduced.
+The franchise was expanded in 1832 under the Representation of the People (Ireland) Act 1832, when the £10 householders were added to the electorate and the registration of voters was introduced.
 In the election later that year, there were 266 registered electors in Bandon and 233 votes were cast in the general election.
 It appears, from the list of MPs and the report of the 1831 election, that the choice of the borough electorate both before and after 1832 was influenced by aristocratic patrons like the Duke of Devonshire and the Bernard family (whose head had the title of Earl of Bandon).
 If a Bernard was not elected then quite prominent political figures, notably the future Whig leaders George Tierney and Lord John Russell, were sometimes returned for the borough.

 In 1868 the incumbent Bernard MP was defeated by William Shaw, standing in the Liberal interest.
 Later in his career Shaw was an associate of Isaac Butt in the Home Rule League.
-After Butt's death in 1879, Shaw became the parliamentary leader of Irish Nationalism until he was replaced by Charles Stewart Parnell in 1880.
+After Butt's death in 1879, Shaw became the leader of the Home Rule League until he was replaced by Charles Stewart Parnell in 1880.

 The constituency was disenfranchised in 1885.
-The area was then represented in Parliament as part of South East Cork, one of seven constituencies created from the partition of County Cork constituency.
+The area was then represented in Parliament as part of South East Cork, one of seven divisions of the former constituency of County Cork.